ttt-fifo/conftl/README.md

 * Simple to learn - a person who has some idea of the Python syntax could dive into conftl for 15 min.

-* Powerful - interpretation of python code is embedded into the templating language.
+* Powerful - Python code in templating.

-* Platform independent - tested under Linux and Windows, should work on other Unix platforms as well, Python 2.7 compatible, Python 3.x compatible.
-Please place an [issue](https://github.com/ttt-fifo/conftl/issues) in case you find problems with your platform of choice and I will try to help.

-* Performance - minimal code base optimized for performance.

 * Command line tool for rendering.

 * Different methods for trigerring rendering from Python code.

 * Suitable for system administration, devops and similar roles.

+* Performance - minimal code base optimized for performance.

+* Platform independent - tested under Linux and Windows, should work on other Unix platforms as well, Python 2.7 compatible, Python 3.x compatible.

 ## Getting Started